 The Immigration Reform and Control Act of 1986 requires U.S. employers to verify an employee’s identity, work authorization and employment eligibility with the I-9 form.

 The proper completion and storage of these documents is vital, as I-9s must be filed and produced upon request by Immigration and Customs Enforcement.
 An I-9 audit can take place at random, and failure to comply can result in hefty penalties.

-The good news is, you can avoid the top 10 mistakes by using this handy list as a guide.
+The good news is, you can avoid the most common I-9 form mistakes by using this handy list as a guide.

 1. Not filling in the blanks

 It may seem obvious, but everything must be filled out on the I-9 form.
 Too often, employees or employers leave something they consider inconsequential blank.

 However, what seems like a harmless mistake could have consequences – and that includes something as simple as not filling in dates.

 For example, a mistake by an employee could impact their immigration status if they’re trying to gain U.S. citizenship.
 This could, in turn, affect your ability to keep that individual on as an employee.
 When you’ve put time and money into developing an employee, that could be a big loss for your company.

 Don’t be careless as you fill out this form, and be smart about following proper procedures.
 If you aren’t cautiously reading through the form and instructions, you can easily miss something.

 2. Waiting to have employees fill out their part of the I-9